-The Pawnee pecan is one of the most planted and beloved pecan trees in the US due to its yield potential for high-quality nut size and early season harvest dates.
+The Pawnee Pecan tree is one of the most planted and beloved pecan trees in the US due to its yield potential for high-quality nut size and early season harvest dates.

 This pecan tree variety is a cross between the Mohawk and Starking Hardy Giant varieties.
 It was produced in Texas in 1963 and has been popular in Western and Northern growing regions.
 Its early maturity makes it an optimum choice for shorter growing seasons.

 Produces 56 nuts per lb with 54% kernel 2-3 weeks earlier than most other pecan varieties.

-The pecans ripen around October and the excellent kernel color and quality of the large, thin-shelled nuts make them easily crackable and able to enjoy.
+The pecans ripen around October and the excellent kernel color and quality of the large, thin-shelled nuts make them easy to crack and able to enjoy.
 Perfect for around the house or in a pie for the holiday season.

 The Pawnee pecan tree has outstanding resistance to yellow aphids and is moderately scab resistant.
 This cultivar is also extremely heat-tolerant, making it a great southern tree.

 The Pawnee thrives planted in full sun to partial shade and can tolerate a variety of soil types though.
 Well-draining soil is best though for root development.
-This is a Type 1 pollinator and requires a Type 2 like Elliot Pecan, Stuart Pecan, or Sumner Pecan to produce nuts and pawnee pecan tree pollination.
+This is a Type 1 pollinator and requires a Type 2 like Elliot Pecan, Stuart Pecan, or Sumner Pecan to produce nuts for pawnee pecan tree pollination.

 Shop our Pawnee Pecan tree for sale.
 It is a great nut tree to have in any landscape.